zurutech/zurutech.github.io/_posts/2019-02-12-every-experiment-is-sacred.md

 ---

 Managing Machine Learning experiments is usually painful.

 The usual workflow when approaching a problem using Machine Learning tools is the following.
-You study the problem, define a possible solution, then you have to implement that solution and measure its quality.
-Very often the solution depends on some parameters, we will refere to the set of parameters with the term **configuration**.
-Parameters can include model type, optimizers, learning rate, batch size, steps, losses and many others.
+You study the problem, define a possible solution, then you implement that solution and measure its quality.
+Often the solution depends on some parameters, we will refer to the set of parameters with the term configuration.
+Parameters can include model type, optimizers, learning rate, batch size, steps, losses, and many others.

 The configuration influences highly the performance of your solution.
-If you have enough time and computational power it is possible to use a Bayesian approach for solving the hyperparameter selection problem, but in some situation you perform a limited set of experiment and selects the best configuration among them.
+If you have enough time and computational power, it is possible to use a Bayesian approach for solving the hyper-parameter selection problem, but in real situations, it is common to perform a limited set of experiment and select the best configuration among them.

-In this article we describe how to manage experiments in a good way, ensuring the inspectability and reproducibility.
+In this article we describe how to manage experiments in a good way, ensuring inspectability and reproducibility.
 We will focus on Machine Learning experiments in python using [Tensorflow](www.tensorflow.com) even if this approach can be applied to all computational experiments.

 ## Simple (Bad) Solution

-To keep track of the configuration the usual way to go (at least in Tensorflow) is to save your models and logs inside a folder with the parameters name obtaining something like this:
+To keep track of the configuration the usual way to go (at least in Tensorflow) is to save your models and logs inside a folder with the parameters name getting something like this:
 <div markdown="1" class="blog-image-container">
 ![Sacred](/images/sacred2.png){:class="blog-image"}
 </div>
 Using this setting with [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) (the official Tensorflow visualization tool) it is possible to relate the plot to its configuration.
-We can clearly understand that this is **not** the right way to manage experiments, since it is very hard to see how parameters affect the performance.
-Tensorboard does not offer any way to order experiments by configuration, selecting only some experiments or order experiments by performance.
+However, this is **not** the right way to manage experiments since it is very hard to see how parameters affect performance.
+In fact, Tensorboard offers none way to order experiments by configuration, selecting only some experiments or order experiments by performance.
-Moreover, in this way we do not have any control and tracking of our source code, except for our VCS.
-Unfortunately, when doing experiments we do not always push our changes since they might be very small changes or only trials.
-This can cause some issues since our experiments might not be reproducible.
+In this way, we do not have any control and tracking of our source code, except for our VCS.
+Unfortunately, when doing experiments we do not always push our changes since they might be tiny changes or only trials.
+This can cause issues since our experiments might not be reproducible.

 ## Sacred Solution